Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: General Circuit Representation

-The circuit elements here are such that all currents and voltages are specified at a given energy.
-In linear response however, the conductance elements in FIG.~(\ref{fi:cir}) can be summed over a given energy range to represent full I-V characteristics with a single circuit in terms of currents and voltages.
 Note that the circuit elements defined in Eq.~(\ref{eq:cir}) are generic and can be used with 4-component conductances based on other microscopic theories, such as Scattering Theory.

-There are two different features of the circuit shown in FIG.~(\ref{fi:cir}) compared to ordinary charge-based circuits: a) Shunt conductances, a consequence of recombination (generation) of spin-currents within the conductor and b) Voltage Controlled Voltage Sources (VCVS), a consequence of a possible non-reciprocity of the general network.

 The shunt conductances $gs_1$ and $gs_2$ account for differences in spin currents entering and leaving the device whose $cc$ and $cs$ elements are zero, prohibiting charge currents through these conductances.
-The VCVS elements are required since a physically asymmetric device having a +z magnet on the left and a +x magnet on the right, will ``look'' different to an incoming spin current from both sides.
-Note that in the limit of pure charge-based networks, 2-Terminal devices are reciprocal even in the presence of magnetic fields, whereas for spin-based networks 2-Terminal devices may show non-reciprocity even without magnetic fields but in the presence of spin-orbit interactions.
+The Voltage Controlled Voltage Sources (VCVS) are required since a physically asymmetric device having a +z magnet on the left and a +x magnet on the right, will ``look'' different to an incoming spin current from both sides.
 Similar VCVS elements have been used to describe non-reciprocal circuits of the classical Hall Effect for possible circuit implementations\cite{ramsden_hall-effect_2011}.

 For self-consistent magnetization dynamics and transport simulations, the same circuit implementation can be used with spin-transfer-torque conductances that would be supplied to an LLG solver in a SPICE implementation.